scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 The hash of this state point defines the job id, which in turn is used to define the directory where data associated with this job is stored.
 To ensure that the state point associated with the job id can be recovered, a JSON-encoded copy of the state point is stored within this directory.

-This storage mechanism enables :math:`O(1)` access to the data associated with a particular state point through its hash, but more importantly, parsing of the JSON state point files in the workspace allows :math:`O(N)` indexing of the data space.
+This storage mechanism enables :math:`O(1)` access to the data associated with a particular state point through its hash as well as :math:`O(N)` indexing of the data space.
-This indexing is performed by traversing the data space and parsing the state point files directly, and other files may also be parsed along the way.
+This indexing is performed by traversing the data space and parsing the state point files directly; other files may also be parsed along the way if desired.
-In general, ``signac`` automatically caches generated indexes within a single session where possible, but for better performance the indexes can also be manually saved.
+In general, ``signac`` automatically caches generated indexes within a single session where possible, but for better performance after start-up the indexes can also be stored persistently.
 These indexes then allow efficient selection and searching of the data space, and MongoDB-style queries can be used for complex selections.

 This distributed mode of operation is well-suited to the high performance filesystems common to high performance computing.